• Skip to primary navigation

 Chinese BBQ Pork

-Char Siu is traditionally more red because they use red fermented tofu or red food coloring.
-I used neither and it still has a gorgeous color.
+Char Siu is traditionally more red because they use red fermented bean curd or red food coloring.
+I used neither and it still has a gorgeous red food colouring.
+This is my Americanized version of Chinese barbeque pork.

 Sliced Chinese BBQ Pork